 Even if your dishwasher cleans your dishes well, you probably won’t be happy with your machine if it produces clean dishes that are still soaking wet when the cycle finishes.
 This Thermador machine might be expensive, but it is a monster at drying dishes.
 Your cups and plates come out without a single drop of water on them.
 How does it dry so well?
 Thermador’s StarDry with Zeolite technology adds an additional step after the drying cycle.
 Zeolite produces heat when it comes into contact with moisture, and the dishes come out bone dry.

 In addition to being an excellent drying dishwasher, the Thermador Star Sapphire also boasts Star Speed, which means you can wash your dishes in 20 minutes.
-On top of that, the dishwasher has an attractive interior glow of your choice color when paired with Home Connect.
+On top of that, the dishwasher has an attractive interior glow of your color choice when paired with Home Connect.
 It’s called Star Glow (noticing a trend?).

 Check out our full review of the Thermador DHDW870WFM.